Where to Stay in Athens: 7 Best Areas & Hotels

 You’ll also have plenty of dining options if you decide to stay here including Efcharis Restaurant, Maiandros Restaurant, and Savvas.

+Not only is Monastiraki one of the best locations to stay in Athens for shoppers and foodies, but it’s also great for budget travelers.
 Now, accommodation isn’t the cheapest in the city but it’s far less expensive than in areas like Plaka.
 You’ll also be very close to the attractions still, making this neighborhood quite the catch.

 Pros and cons of staying in Monastiraki